 Why I love my Doc Martens!

-- They are edgy, they give an edge to any outfit you are wearing.
+- They are edgy.
+Doc Martens give an edge to any outfit you are wearing.

 - Wear them with anything, from a dress to a tutu, rock it your way!

-Are you having problems with blisters, bloody heels, sore toes or aching feet?
-Are your Doc Martens to painful to wear?
+Are you having problems with blisters, bloody heels, sore toes, or aching feet?
+Are your Doc Martens too painful to wear?
 Read on for the answer to your problems!

-Even though I buy my Docs in vegan leather, the tips that follow are for use on leather Dr Martens only!
+Even though I buy my Docs in vegan leather, the following tips are for use on leather Dr Martens only!